Yup'ik: Historiography

-Before European contact (until the 1800s), the history of the Yup'ik, like that of other Alaska Natives, was oral tradition.
+Before European contact (until the 1800s), the history of the Yupʼik, like that of other Alaska Natives, was oral tradition.
 Each society or village had storytellers (qulirarta) who were known for their memories, and those were the people who told the young about the group's history.
 Their stories (traditional legends qulirat and historical narratives qanemcit) express crucial parts of Alaska's earliest history.

-The historiography of the Yup'ik ethnohistory, as a part of Eskimology, is slowly emerging.
-The first academic studies of the Yup'ik tended to generalize all "Eskimo" cultures as homogeneous and changeless.
+The historiography of the Yupʼik ethnohistory, as a part of Eskimology, is slowly emerging.
+The first academic studies of the Yupʼik tended to generalize all "Eskimo" cultures as homogeneous and changeless.

 While the personal experiences of non-natives who visited the Indigenous people of what is now called Alaska formed the basis of early research, by the mid-20th century archaeological excavations in southwestern Alaska allowed scholars to study the effects of foreign trade goods on 19th-century Eskimo material culture.
 Also, translations of pertinent journals and documents from Russian explorers and the Russian-American Company added breadth to the primary source base.
-The first ethnographic information about the Yup'ik of the Yukon-Kuskokwim Delta was recorded by the Russian explorer Lieutenant Lavrenty Zagoskin, during his explorations for the Russian-American Company in 1842–1844.
+The first ethnographic information about the Yupʼik of the Yukon-Kuskokwim Delta was recorded by the Russian explorer Lieutenant Lavrenty Zagoskin, during his explorations for the Russian-American Company in 1842–1844.

 The first academic cultural studies of southwestern Alaskan Indigenous people were developed only in the late 1940s.
 This was due in part to a dearth of English-language documentation, as well as competition in the field of other subject areas.
 American anthropologist Margaret Lantis (1906–2006) published The Social Culture of the Nunivak Eskimo in 1946; it was the first complete description of any Alaskan indigenous group.
 She began Alaskan Eskimo Ceremonialism (1947) as a broad study of Alaskan Indigenous people.
-James W. VanStone (1925–2001), an American cultural anthropologist, and Wendell H. Oswalt were among the earliest scholars to undertake significant archaeological research in the Yup'ik region.
+James W. VanStone (1925–2001), an American cultural anthropologist, and Wendell H. Oswalt were among the earliest scholars to undertake significant archaeological research in the Yupʼik region.
 VanStone demonstrates the ethnographic approach to cultural history in Eskimos of the Nushagak River: An Ethnographic History (1967).
-Wendell Oswalt published a comprehensive ethnographic history of the Yukon–Kuskokwim delta region, the longest and most detailed work on Yup'ik history to date in Bashful No Longer: An Alaskan Eskimo ethnohistory, 1778–1988 (1988).
-Ann Fienup-Riordan (born 1948) began writing extensively about the Yukon-Kuskokwim Indigenous people in the 1980s; she melded Yup'ik voices with traditional anthropology and history in an unprecedented fashion.
+Wendell Oswalt published a comprehensive ethnographic history of the Yukon–Kuskokwim delta region, the longest and most detailed work on Yupʼik history to date in Bashful No Longer: An Alaskan Eskimo ethnohistory, 1778–1988 (1988).
+Ann Fienup-Riordan (born 1948) began writing extensively about the Yukon-Kuskokwim Indigenous people in the 1980s; she melded Yupʼik voices with traditional anthropology and history in an unprecedented fashion.

-The historiography of western Alaska has few Yup'ik scholars contributing writings.
+The historiography of western Alaska has few Yupʼik scholars contributing writings.
 Harold Napoleon, an elder of Hooper Bay, presents an interesting premise in his book Yuuyaraq: The Way of the Human Being (1988).
-A more scholarly, yet similar, treatment of cultural change can be found in Angayuqaq Oscar Kawagley's A Yupiaq Worldview: a Pathway to Ecology and Spirit (2001), which focuses on the intersection of Western and Yup'ik values.
+A more scholarly, yet similar, treatment of cultural change can be found in Angayuqaq Oscar Kawagley's A Yupiaq Worldview: a Pathway to Ecology and Spirit (2001), which focuses on the intersection of Western and Yupʼik values.